8fold/site-joshbruce.com/content/public/finances/concepts/content.md

 Saving
 :    You receive income in the form of currency and hold it.
 :    You spend less on an item than you normally would. *The "normally would" being the operative phrase.
 Purchasing something on sale that you would not have purchased is a bit different.* (Compare to investing, speculating, and gambling.)

+Securities
+:    A fungible, negotiable instrument that holds some type of monetary value. *See stock and bond, for example.*

 Share
 :    See stock